VanZandtr/budget-app/README.md

 ## Features

-- Set monthly income
+- Set monthly income with easy edit option
-- Create custom budget categories
+- Create custom budget categories with visual progress bars
+- Add recurring expenses that auto-deduct from your budget
-- Add expenses with descriptions and amounts
+- Track one-time expenses with descriptions and amounts
-- Real-time budget calculations
+- Real-time budget calculations and visual feedback
+- Reset individual categories or the entire application
 - Data persistence using browser localStorage
+- Share your budget via URL with others
 - Responsive design for mobile and desktop
 - Visual indicators for budget status

 ## How to Use

-1. **Set Your Income**: Enter your monthly income and click "Set Income"
+1. **Set Your Income**: Enter your monthly income and click "Set Income" (click the pencil icon to edit later)
+2. **Add Recurring Expenses**: Add fixed monthly expenses like rent or subscriptions that automatically deduct from your budget
-2. **Add Categories**: Create budget categories like "Groceries", "Rent", "Entertainment", etc.
+3. **Add Categories**: Create budget categories like "Groceries", "Entertainment", etc. with monthly budget amounts
-3. **Track Expenses**: Add expenses to each category with descriptions and amounts
+4. **Track Expenses**: Add expenses to each category with descriptions and amounts
-4. **Monitor Budget**: Watch your remaining budget update in real-time
+5. **Monitor Budget**: Watch your remaining budget update in real-time with visual progress bars
-5. **Manage Data**: Delete individual expenses or entire categories as needed
+6. **Manage Data**: Reset category expenses, delete categories, or reset the entire application
+7. **Share Your Budget**: Generate a shareable URL to access your budget on other devices

 ## Hosting on GitHub Pages